stellardreams/stellardreams.github.io/_posts/2021-03-07-Awake-Group-of-Companies-and-Transparency.md

 If you have an idea or suggestion that you'd like to share with us, then please do let us know!
 Here is a [link to a spreadsheet](https://docs.google.com/spreadsheets/d/1e62FuwbWvoAKEcIQ_1E2l7oesyooBHS-xDL6DNjl7-A/edit?usp=sharing) for this purpose and you should be able to edit it directly.

 Overall, thank you sincerely for your time and for your support.
-I look forward to sharing updates with our supporters.
+I look forward to sharing more updates with you.

 Sincerely,